All Episodes

 And complicit in this.

-I mean, Nyphong was the main culprit, but I mean the drive-by is why do you think he was doing what he was doing?
+I mean, Nyphong was the main culprit, but I mean, the drive-by is why do you think he was doing what he was doing?

-I haven't seen Pardon the sniffles, folks.
+I haven't seen pardon the sniffles, folks.

-I really trying not to uh do that.
+I really trying not to do that.

-Now the nearly half of the nation's murder victims in 2005 were black.
+Now, nearly half of the nation's murder victims in 2005 were black.

-A majority of the black murder victims are relatively young, between 17 and 29, according to the Justice Department's Bureau of Justice Statistics.
+A majority of the black murder victims are relatively young, between 17 and 29, according to the Justice Department's Bureau of Justice statistics.

-Uh they offer a snapshot of racial disparities among violent crime victims.
+They offer a snapshot of racial disparities among violent crime victims.

-That's the latest data available, but were the victims of 49 percent of all murders and 15 percent of all rapes, assaults, and other non-fatal violent crimes nationwide.
+But were the victims of 49% of all murders and 15% of all rapes, assaults, and other non-fatal violent crimes nationwide.

-Most of the black murder victims, 93 percent of them were killed by other black people, the study found, black on black crime, about 85% of white victims were slain by other white people.
+Most of the black murder victims, 93% of them, were killed by other black people, the study found, black on black crime.

 And I then supplied the obvious answer.

-Well, a pool is uh obviously shrinking because of cultural uh phenomena, such as uh the number of black men in jail, and now you add this to it.
+Well, the pool is obviously shrinking because of cultural phenomena, such as the number of black men in jail.

 This is just amazing.

-The first thing they did was break up the black family by taking uh the father out of the loop of necessity.
+The first thing they did was break up the black family by taking the father out of the loop of necessity.

 The federal government and the AFDC checks became the father.